Mitt Romney, August 30th, 2012, Republican Convention, Tampa, Florida.

 And all these people, the zombies.

-And they're lighting candles, and they don't even know why they're there.
+And they're lighting candles and they don't even know why they're there.

 They just feel good.

-They they but but you ask them why, and you'd get spaced out Oprah type answers.
+But you ask them why, and you'd get spaced out Oprah type answers.

-And then to throw in Oprah was crying.
+And in the throw-in, Oprah was crying.

-I mean, I'm sorry, but that hits me right in the heart because I have a theory that Oprah's success is directly related to how much she cries, and I've told you this over and over again.
+I mean, I'm sorry, but that hits me right in the heart because I have a theory that Oprah's success is directly related to how much she cries.

-But yeah, I was watching that night having that thing.
+But, yeah, I was watching that night, having that thing.

-I just that's the kind of thing I wish I had said.
+That's the kind of thing I wish I had said.

-And to most people it's a throwaway or some senile old guy who can't remember what he's talked about.
+And to most people, it's a throwaway or some senile old guy who can't remember what he's talked about.

-And he also ripped appropriately so the vice president Joe Biden.
+And he also ripped, appropriately so, the Vice President Joe Biden.

 What do you want me to tell Romney?